-The Association will be allocated workload units (WLUs) from the University to carry out the Association's functions in two (2) areas:
+The Association will be allocated course release to carry out the Association's functions in two (2) areas:

-At the beginning of each fiscal year, 12 WLUs will be allocated to the Association for its core business.
+At the beginning of each fiscal year, course release will be allocated to the Association for its core business.
 Such business will be understood to include the ongoing work of its Officers.
-It will be the Association's prerogative to assign WLUs to its Officers.
-Such WLUs will normally be applied to the service or research workload categories, as negotiated in the annual, individual work planning process with the Dean.
+It will be the Association's prerogative to assign the course release to its Officers to a maximum of four courses total.